wupmemo/MO-SECURITY-KIT/README.md

 - [Nuclei](https://github.com/projectdiscovery/nuclei): Fast and customisable vulnerability scanner based on simple YAML-based DSL.
 ---
 - [FUFF](https://github.com/ffuf/ffuf): An excellent tool for FUZZING URLs to detect if the site is XSS vulnerable.
+---
+- [SecLists](https://github.com/danielmiessler/SecLists): The one and only WordList for Fuzzing

 ...